miller46/jm-code/README.md

 Bots to enable agents to write code, review pull requests, fix issues, and merge while enforcing high standards for quality.

+`bot.py` is the entry point and contains the primary workflow logic.

+NOTE: Spec creation, GitHub issue creation, and assigning the initial dev work are currently handled by OpenClaw cron jobs.
+See `/cron`

 ## Workflow

 This system automates the full coding lifecycle: